ivanbgd/ethereum-handshake/README.md

 - In case we add support for receiving calls and/or for supporting multiple connections at once, the design/architecture of the project will probably change, at least a little.
+    - The caveat is that each handshake should preferably complete as an atomic operation, meaning it shouldn't be interrupted until it's complete.

 ## Development